b-tomasz/Simplify-Home-Automation/Documentation/02-install.md

 ### As soon the update is finished the script Continues with some essential Promts.

-- Please enter Fixed IP, IP of your Router.
+- Please enter Fixed IP and IP of your Router.

 <img src="Images/install/Install006.png" alt="Chose OS" width="400"/><img src="Images/install/Install007.png" alt="Chose OS" width="400"/>